 My own experience, sixteen years ago, was way too far to rely on so we decided to head to rainy Santiago to get to know and understand what moves people to start such an enterprise today.

 Koldo had arrived by bike in the morning.
 Having already shipped his bike home, it was still possible to perceive his emotion.
 After 11 days riding solo the french route (60 to 90km daily, depending on how windy it was), he explained he had not booked any hostel in advance and just taken all the addresses with him.
 It was difficult to predict how days were going to be like when the journey starts at 8h in the morning and you ride 8 or 10 hours per day.
-Spiritual and sport reasons kept him busy and riding those harsh days when he faced crazy winds and snow storms.
+Spiritual and sports reasons kept him busy and riding those harsh days when he faced crazy winds and snowstorms.
 He ensures next summer will give it another try.
 The North way from Navarra (Spain) where he lives, will take him along the Cantabrian coast to Santiago again.

-6 weeks after having started in Seville (Spain), Albert from Germany, arrived in town 4 days ago.
+6 weeks after having started in Seville (Spain), Albert from Germany arrived in town 4 days ago.
 Like Adriano, he made it to the coast and came back to Santiago.
 Remarking how few people he met (winter conditions decrease pilgrim rates to a minimum), you would like to hear his stories of personal challenge that, for instance, took him to walk 53 km last day.
-Knee high floods that affected Galicia last weekend did not stop him to reach the end.
+Knee-high floods that affected Galicia last weekend did not stop him to reach the end.
 Smiling, he wouldn’t mind to do it again.

 Eager to start such a challenge?
 Santiago’s Way is done by up to 300000 people yearly.
 Far from the first religious reasons that moved pilgrims in the Middle Ages; today is seen more like a challenging hiking trail ending in the bustling Santiago de Compostela, in the north-west part of Spain.
 Hostels for walkers, bikers and horse riders are available from 5€.
 Head there in winter for experiencing a total immersion or in summer if you are after socializing and meeting interesting like-minded people.